LeslieDancey/FME_Desktop_Advanced/reader_and_writer_optimization.md

 *INFORM|END - ProcessID: 97468, peak process memory usage: 85344 kB, current process memory usage: 83164 kB*

 So it’s actually a little quicker than the full translation suggests – not surprisingly FME is starting to process that data as it is being read.
 Still, we might improve on that somehow.

 **3) **Check Data Filtering

 The workspace is filtering data with a Tester.
 Is there any way that we could improve on our reading time by carrying out this test directly on the source data?

 Firstly, we want all the data spatially, so there’s no use in setting any Search Envelope parameters.
 In any case the CSV data is not – initially – spatial and has no such parameters.

 Secondly, could we apply that test to the data as it is being read?
 Well, neither Reader has a WHERE clause field, as neither is a database.
 The CSV Reader does have filter parameters, but they are regular expressions for text fields, and it would be difficult to filter on a number:

 **4)** Check Other Reader Issues - 1

 Are there any other issues with the Readers that might be slowing performance?
 Yes, there are!

 Firstly, notice that the KML Reader that is reading the neighborhood data also includes a whole number of feature types that we aren’t interested in.

+The only feature type we need is Neighborhoods, and that’s already connected into the Clipper transformer.

+All the other feature types are producing data we don’t need.
+They might not be slowing us much, but they certainly won’t be speeding up the translation.

+So, we should select all unconnected feature types on the canvas and delete them.
+The quickest way to do this is select Tools > Remove Unattached from the menubar and click OK.